Guides for video conferencing

 - Google for Education teacher training centre – for upskilling and training resources

-Microsoft COVID-19 resources
+Microsoft resources

 - Microsoft Remote Learning